kujenga/website/content/blog/goml-mlp.md

-In the rest of this post, we will build out an implementation of Multi-Layer Perceptrons in this style that is flexible with respect to the network architecture, allowing for an artibtrary number of layers at arbitrary sizes.
+In the rest of this post, we will build out an implementation of Multi-Layer Perceptrons in this style that is flexible with respect to the network architecture, allowing for an arbitrary number of layers at arbitrary sizes.

 {{< img file="6-multi-layer-preceptron.png" alt="Multi-layer Perceptron" loc=center width=50% >}}